Legal Project Management – Budget

 The quick cutaway diagram at the end of this piece shows a sample of a very detailed, 13-page budget.
 Every phase of a patent defense litigation budget is broken down into small tasks within that phase and then broken down by attorney and paralegal hours for the life of the matter.
 All anticipated expenses are associated with projected hours.
 Using this budgeting tool, all anticipated expenses are listed with an area for comments to explain each line item in detail.
 A change to any cell immediately recalculates the entire budget.
 And while this extreme budget example may seem like a lot of effort, it creates the foundation for a positive, more collaborative environment for the whole legal team to work within.
 The benefits that come from the initial upfront work have proven to provide significant paybacks at the end of the project.

-We are offering you the opportunity to download the Extreme Budgeting Tool to use on your next project.
-Click here to request your own EBT.
+We are offering you the opportunity to download the Extreme Budgeting Tool (EBT) to use on your next project.
+Click here to request your own spreadsheet.

 As we stated earlier, no budget will ever be 100% perfect.
 Stuff happens… but this detail gives a common platform to propose, discuss, evaluate, and display the best course of changes for the budget.
 While no two cases are identical, having an established budgeting template to consistently use and refine makes the task of planning a budget much more repeatable and accurate.